• Skip to main content

 4. Multi-Sig Self-Custody

 The best way to create your own multisig wallet is through free and open source software, and there are many options.
-The most popular ones are Sparrow Wallet, Specter Wallet, and Caravan.
+Some popular ones are Sparrow and Specter.

 The main downside to a wallet like this is that nothing is guaranteed, and you are fully responsible for your actions.
 Sometimes, there is no do-over button.